 Operational Risk - Operational risks include human error, changes in personnel, system changes, faults in communication, and failures in systems, technology, or processes.
-Various operational events or circumstances are outside a fund's or its advisor's control, including instances at third parties.
-A fund and its advisor seek to reduce these operational risks through controls and procedures.
-However, measures that seek to reduce these operational risks through controls and procedures may not address every possible risk and may be inadequate to address these risks.
+Various operational events or circumstances are outside the advisor's control, including instances at third parties.
+The fund and the advisor seek to reduce these operational risks through controls and procedures.
+However, these measures do not address every possible risk and may be inadequate to address these risks.